 - Support canes can be useful for people who experience problems with their balance when walking.
 A white support cane indicates vision impairment.

-Every day 28 Australians are diagnosed with uncorrectable vision impairment, including nine who become blind.
+Every day, 28 Australians are diagnosed with uncorrectable vision impairment, including nine who become blind.
 Our Orientation and Mobility Team can advise on the best type of cane.

 International White Cane Day is held on 15 October each year to raise awareness of the importance of the white cane and how it can aid the mobility and independence of a person with vision loss.

 *In August 2018, Guide Dogs Australia conducted a survey of 384 clients who use a white cane nationwide to identify issues they experience around mobility in the community.

 ** Guide Dogs Australia also commissioned a study, conducted by Yougov, of 1071 Australians to identify the Australian public’s knowledge and perceptions of white canes and how people with vision loss use them.